mikecao/jquery-scrollable/README.md

-    mousewheelSpeed - Distance to scroll in pixels when using the mousewheel. (default: 30) overlay - Scrollbars only appear when hovering over the content. (default: false) fadeSpeed - Fading animation speed in milliseconds for overlay scrollbars. (default: 300) className - CSS classname to add to the scrollable element. (default: '')<br>
+    mousewheelSpeed - Distance to scroll in pixels when using the mousewheel. (default: 30) overlay - Scrollbars only appear when hovering over the content. (default: false) fadeSpeed - Fading animation speed in milliseconds for overlay scrollbars. (default: 300) className - CSS classname to add to the scrollable element. (default: '')

 Mousewheel support requires the [jquery.mousewheel](https://github.com/brandonaaron/jquery-mousewheel) plugin.